grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Gregory nodded.

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, shine and moria or paper in gvim ------)

 They could feel the shuddering vibrations of the _Gnat_'s motor through the hull of the _Prospect_ for a few minutes, and then that died away when Shakes shut it down.
 A few moments later the _Prospect_'s motors shut down too.
 They heard Shakes bang out a ringing shave-and-a-haircut with one of his wrenches on the top hatch of the _Gnat_.
 Gregory responded by banging a piece of old pipe on the still-closed bottom hatch of the _Prospect_, below his feet.
-Then it was quite silent until Hemi came crackling over the ship PA.
-"OK Chips, open it up."
+Then it was quite silent until Hemi came crackling over the ship PA. *"OK Chips, open it up."*

 Chips nodded to Gregory and he reached down into the hatch well and cranked open the sealing wheel.
 He pulled up the hatch and water steadily flooded up around their boots.
 Gregory jumped up, as if bitten, and in a matter of seconds was on the other side of the bulkhead, ready to seal the watertight door.